In this section

 Carers who are supporting a loved one in hospital may wish to come in and help with mealtimes.
 Please talk to the nurse in charge on the ward to plan for this.

 Some wards prefer not to have visitors during mealtimes to be sure patients eat enough food to help with their recovery.
-Check with the nurse in charge, as it may be different for Carers and patients with a need for reasonable adjustments.
+Check with the nurse in charge, as it may be different for carers and patients with a need for reasonable adjustments.

 Mobile phones and WiFi

 You can use your mobile and/or digital devices in most areas of the hospital and you can use hospital WiFi.
+More details on facilities available across our Trust, including WiFi.

 There are some areas where using your mobile and/or device is not allowed.
 There will be signs telling you not to use your mobile and/or device – please follow them.

-Parking at the hospitals
+Parking at our hospitals

 There are car parks at all our hospital sites.
 Car parking charges are in place up until 8pm.
+If you have a Blue Badge, parking is free of charge in designated Blue Badge Holder parking areas.

 Smoking